m38io/todomvc/readme.md

 ### Dependencies

-* Vagrant or other Docker/Docker compose runtime environment
+* [Vagrant](https://www.vagrantup.com/downloads.html) or other Docker/Docker compose runtime environment.

     Note: The Vagrant box provided has a pre-configured Docker/Docker compose environment and is the supported model.
 This is to ensure a consistent development